firedog1024/mkr1000-iotc/readme.md

 * Uses a DHT11 or DHT22 sensor for temperature and humidity (no sensor no-problem, temperature and humidity data can be simulated)
 * Uses simple MQTT library to communicate to Azure IoT Central
 * Simple code base designed to illustrate how the code works and encourage hacking (~400 lines of core code w/ comments)
+* Supports the use of Azure IoT Device Provisioning Service (DPS) for registering the device in IoT Central
 * IoT Central features supported
   * Telemetry data - Temperature and Humidity
   * Properties - Device sends a die roll number every 15 seconds